Karsyz/steeplePeeps/README.md

 # About

-Steeple Peeps is an church directory to share your picture, mailing address, email, and your phone number.
+Steeple Peeps is an church directory to share your picture, mailing address, email, and your phone number with other church members.

 ---

 # What's Currently In Development?

-- MVP
-  - Landing
-  - Login
-  - Create Account
-  - User Profile Admin
-  - Directory
-  - 'Create a Church' w/ Admin Controls
-  - Join a Church w/ or w/o Admin Approval

----
-# Upcoming Features

-- Oauth login options
 - 2FA
-- Light/Dark Mode
 - Customize Church Directory Pages
   - Background
   - Color Schemes